chriskyfung/Agile-Win-Hotkey-for-iFlyVoice/docs/COMPILE.md

 An executable file named `Win-Hotkey-for-iFlyVoice.exe` will be created in the same directory.

 ### 2. Using the "Convert .ahk to .exe" Utility (GUI)

+This utility is part of the AutoHotkey v2 installation.

 1. Open the Start Menu, go to the AutoHotkey program group, and select "Convert .ahk to .exe".
 2. In the "Source (script file)" field, browse to and select the `Win-Hotkey-for-iFlyVoice.ahk` file.